-In addition to the different uses of ‘ya’ in Spanish, I’ll also include useful examples and phrases that you can start using in your conversations.
-By the end of this, ya no tendrás problemas (you’ll no longer have issues) using ‘ya’.
+In addition to these uses, I’ll also include useful examples and phrases that you can start using in your conversations.
+By the end of this, ya no tendrás problemas (you’ll no longer have issues) using ya.

 Meaning of ‘Ya’ in Spanish

 In Spanish, the word ya is an adverb of time that allows you to place an action in a certain period of time (e.g. past, present or future).
-So, depending on what tense you’re using, ‘ya’ can have multiple meanings:
+So, depending on which tense you’re using, ya’ can have multiple meanings:

 - Already – Past / Present